The Downing Centre Court has only been open for two weeks since the summer break, but has already seen its fair share of interesting cases.

 Perhaps one of the most disturbing so far is that of a man accused of infecting his boyfriend with HIV and failing to forewarn other sexual partners about his condition.

-28-year-old Martin Jaksic was arrested by the Australian Federal Police at Sydney Airport on 3rd January 2016.
-He appeared at the Downing Centre Local Court early last week, and is reportedly charged under section 35 of the NSW Crimes Act with ‘recklessly inflicting grievous bodily harm’; an offence which carries a maximum penalty of 10 years imprisonment.
-He has pleaded not guilty.
+The 28-year-old was arrested by the Australian Federal Police at Sydney Airport on 3rd January 2016.
+He appeared at the Downing Centre Local Court early last week, and was reportedly charged under section 35 of the NSW Crimes Act with ‘recklessly inflicting grievous bodily harm’; an offence which carries a maximum penalty of 10 years imprisonment.
+He pleaded not guilty.